KazKozDev/ChatBot/README.md

 Easy Setup: Just add your business information in simple text files No Programming Required: Basic installation and text file editing is all you need
-Cost-Effective: Run locally without expensive API costs or monthly fees 24/7 Customer Support: Automate responses to common customer questions
+Cost-Effective: Run without expensive API costs or monthly fees 24/7 Customer Support: Automate responses to common customer questions
 Time-Saving: Reduce time spent on repetitive customer inquiries